4ur1X/Intro_to_IM/Midterm Project/README.md

 I've added the **Pause** functionality (as shown in the left GIF).

 On the right is the GIF of the finished EXPLORE screen (containing names of the music artists).
 To choose a particular artist and play their song, the user should click on the green circle (similar to a button) located in the top-right corner in each box.
-To be honest, this screen was very time-consuming to program.
+To be honest, this screen was very time-consuming to program due to coordinate positioning.

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Midterm%20Project/pause.gif" height="280"> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Midterm%20Project/explore.gif" height="280">